The Opioid Industry Documents Archive: A National Symposium

 Thursday, May 16, Noon-2:30 PM (ET) ● 9:00 AM-11:30 AM (PT)

 This interdisciplinary panel will discuss the ways in which OIDA collections are an important gateway into telling new stories and developing new analyses about the worst drug epidemic in U.S. history.
-Register here.
+Watch the full Day 3 recording.

 Jason M. Chernesky is the CLIR Opioid Industry Research Postdoctoral Fellow at Johns Hopkins University.